chenhanghuang/reproduction/PHacking/README.md

 paper contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF output of the paper.

 scripts contains the R scripts used to simulation, download, clean data,  test and repliacation code

+## Repo steps
+Step 1: Download the MM Data.dta from https://www.openicpsr.org/openicpsr/project/120246/version/V1/view, and put it into the data/raw_data folder.
+Step 2: run the scripts 01-download_data.R to change the raw data *.dta into *.csv file.
+Step 3: run 02-data_cleaning.R to do the data clean, and put the variable of interest into the analysis_data.csv and analysis_data1.csv, these revised data files are located in data/analysis_data
+Step 4: run 03-test_data.R to see if all the variables are valid Step 5: run 99-replications.R to get the Figure 1, Figure 2, Figure 3.
+The Summary statistic in Table 2 is done manually.